jundalisay/superblist/content/en/material/principles/part-1/chapter-01.md

 > *This was a major criticism by David Hume on Newton.
 Hume preferred Descartes and so we look into his ideas.

-Einstein also has the same disease:
+Einstein also suffered from the same disease:

 {{< q a="Einstein-sophist" c="Can Quantum—Mechanical Description of Physical Reality Be Considered Complete?" >}}
 We do not need a comprehensive deﬁnition of reality.